syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 In the emoji picker popup, there are multiple emojis available.
 If you want to find a particular emoji, you can filter them by typing the name of the emoji in the input box.However, if you prefer not to have an input box for filtering, you can simply set the [showSearchBox](../api/rich-text-editor/emojiPickerSettings/showSearchBox) property to false.

-The following code example shows how to add the emoji picker tool in the Rich Text Editor.
+The following code example shows how to add the emoji picker tool in the RichTextEditor.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}